Pinhoe

-Pinhoe is a former village, manor and ecclesiastical parish, now a suburb on the north eastern outskirts of the City of Exeter in the English county of Devon.
+Pinhoe is a former village, manor and ecclesiastical parish, now a suburb on the north eastern outskirts of the City of Exeter in the county of Devon, England.
 The 2001 census recorded a population of 6,108 people resident within Pinhoe Ward, one of 18 wards comprising the City of Exeter.
-The population increased to 6,454 at the 2011 Census.
+The population increased to 9,588 at the 2021 Census.

 History

 Historically Pinhoe formed part of Wonford Hundred.
 It falls within Aylesbeare Deanery for ecclesiastical purposes.
 A parish history file is held in Pinhoe Library.

 Pinhoe is mentioned as 'Pinnoch' in the Great Domesday Book compiled in 1086.

 There have been several significant archaeological finds in the village over the past 100 years.
 These have included Roman coins and what is known as 'the Pinhoe hoard' of Bronze Age metalwork found in 1999.

-In 1001, the Danes, having landed at Exmouth, marched to Exeter, which they besieged, but unable to take the settlement, they laid waste the surrounding country.
+In 1001, the Danes, having landed at Exmouth, marched to Exeter, which they besieged, but unable to take the settlement, they laid waste to the surrounding country.
 At Pinhoe, they were confronted by Cola, the Saxon King Ethelred's commander-in-chief, with a hastily assembled force: the Danes were victorious.
 The actual site of the battle is said to be in or near Mincimore copse.
 The day after the battle, the invading Vikings burnt Pinhoe, Broad Clyst, and other neighbouring villages.
 In 2001, the battle was commemorated in the village by a series of military re-enactments, a Viking-themed children's parade and summer fete.

 The local community centre – America Hall – is linked to a more recent conflict.
 It was built with funds donated by the families and friends of American Service persons who were stationed in and around Pinhoe during the Second World War in recognition of the community's hospitality.
 The National Blood Service used to run blood donor sessions at America Hall several times each year; these ended in Autumn 2013.

-The population in 1801 stood at 351, and had increased to 952 by 1901.
+The population of the civil parish in 1801 stood at 351, and had increased to 952 by 1901 and 3431 in 1961.

-Pinhoe was incorporated into the city in 1966, having previously belonged to St Thomas Rural District.
+Pinhoe became part of St Thomas Rural District in 1894, on 1 April 1966 the parish was abolished and merged with Exeter and Broad Clyst and became part of the County Borough of Exeter.